Understanding the causes of dandruff with D-LAB

 Our Detox Microcirculation is a formula that promotes the elimination of toxins accumulated in your body.

-By providing all the constituents of keratin that knits your hair fiber, your hair will be strengthened and more resistant.
-You can provide pure, natural keratin that is 94% assimilable by your body thanks to our Keratin Absolute.
-An innovative formula backed by a clinical study proving its effectiveness.
+By providing all the components of keratin that weave your hair fiber, your hair will be strengthened and more resistant.
+You can supply pure, natural keratin that is 94% assimilable by your body thanks to our Keratin Absolute.
+An innovative formula supported by a clinical study proving its effectiveness.

-Clean, cruelty free, gluten free and made in France, all of our formulas are composed of natural active ingredients extracted without chemical processes, and will become a true beauty ally in your hair care routine.
+Clean, cruelty free, gluten-free, and made in France, all our formulas are made of natural active ingredients extracted without chemical processes, and will become a true beauty ally in your hair care routine.

-You will be able to fight against the most persistent issues and regain beautiful hair and a healthy scalp.
+You will be able to fight the most persistent problems and regain beautiful hair and a healthy scalp.

 Impact of hormonal changes on the causes of dandruff

-Hormonal changes can disrupt the balance of the scalp, increasing sebum production and promoting the appearance of dandruff.
+Hormonal changes can disrupt the scalp's balance, increasing sebum production and promoting the appearance of dandruff.

 How can an unbalanced lifestyle promote the appearance of dandruff?